nickmmark/color-blind-simulator/README.md

  <img src="https://github.com/nickmmark/color-blind-simulator/blob/main/Figures/Colored_Pencils.GIF" width="125"> | <img src="https://github.com/nickmmark/color-blind-simulator/blob/main/Figures/Ishihara_Color_test.GIF" width="125"> | <img src="https://github.com/nickmmark/color-blind-simulator/blob/main/Figures/Fall_foliage.GIF" width="550"> |

 ### Inspiration
-I was talking to my 7 yo about how different people percieve the world differently, and we talked about color blindness.
+I was talking to my 7 yo about how different people percieve the world differently, and we discussed color blindness.
 He understood conceptually, but asked me what _does it feel like_ to experience the world with color blindness.
-I said I didn't really know, but thought we could find out together by making a simple iOS app.
-It turns out in addition to the pedagogical value this app is also useful to double check design choices, and ensure that infographics or apps are accessible.
+I said I didn't really know, but thought we could find out together by making a simple app.
+It turns out in addition to the pedagogical value this app is also useful to double check design choices, and ensure that infographics, websites, powerpoints, etc are accessible for everyone.

 ### Background
 Humans are [trichromats](https://en.wikipedia.org/wiki/Trichromacy) meaning that we use 3 color sensing cones to perceive different wavelengths of light.
 We perceive color as the relative intensity of three different wavelengths.